junxit/us-congress-code/title-26/chapter-1/sec-246a.md

 ### Effective Date

 Pub.
 L. 98–369, div.
 A, title I, § 51(c), July 18, 1984, 98 Stat.
 564, provided that: “The amendments made by this section [enacting this section] shall apply with respect to stock the holding period for which begins after the date of the enactment of this Act [July 18, 1984] in taxable years ending after such date.”

+### Savings Provision

+For provisions that nothing in amendment by Pub.
+L. 115–141 be construed to affect treatment of certain transactions occurring, property acquired, or items of income, loss, deduction, or credit taken into account prior to Mar.
+23, 2018, for purposes of determining liability for tax for periods ending after Mar.
+23, 2018, see section 401(e) of Pub.
+L. 115–141, set out as a note under section 23 of this title.

 ### Plan Amendments Not Required Until January 1, 1989